-The Polymer Quantum Mechanics is an alternative representation of the canonical commutation relations, non-equivalent to the usual Schrödinger one.
+The polymer quantum mechanics is an alternative representation of the canonical commutation relations, nonequivalent to the usual Schrödinger one.
 It is based on the assumption that one or more variables of the phase space are discretized.
-Therefore, it can be used to investigate the consequences of the introduction of a physical cut-off.
+Therefore, it can be used to investigate the consequences of the introduction of a physical cutoff.

-2.1 Polymer kinematics
+A. Polymer kinematics

-In order to introduce the polymer representation without any reference to the Schrödinger one, let us consider the abstract kets $|\mu\rangle$ labelled by the real parameter $\mu \in \mathbb{R}$ and taken from the Hilbert space \mathcal{H}{poly} .
+In order to introduce the polymer representation without any reference to the Schrödinger one, let us consider the abstract kets $|\mu\rangle$ labeled by the real parameter $\mu \in \mathbb{R}$ and taken from the Hilbert space \mathcal{H}{poly} .